Six arrested for gang-raping Swiss tourist in India - police

-BHOPAL, India, March 17 Police have arrested six men accused of the gang-rape of a Swiss tourist who was camping with her husband in an Indian forest in the central state of Madhya Pradesh.
+BHOPAL, India Police have arrested six men accused of the gang-rape of a Swiss tourist who was camping with her husband in a forest in Madhya Pradesh.

 All the accused will go before a magistrate on Monday, Dilip Arya, deputy inspector general of police, told Reuters.
 Police have also recovered the couple's valuables.